Home | Index | Blog | No Autistics Allowed: Autism Society Canada Speaks For Itself

 I don't know who decided to exclude us, or why; but no one present objected to our exclusion or even pointed it out.
 Perhaps autistics have been so severely and effectively stigmatized that anything more than token, decorative participation by us would be intolerable to the non-autistics who gather to determine our future.

-message as the CARW: that when it comes to discussions and decisions about
+CARW: that when it comes to discussions and decisions

 The Record: Excerpt from my letter to the Hon.
 Anne McLellan